-Liquidity and capital resources CASH FLOWS
+Liquidity and capital resources

+CASH FLOWS

-Cash flows provided by operating activities was \$2.0 million for the year ended April 30, 2020, mainly attributable to the decrease in value of inventories and accounts receivables.
+Cash flows provided by operating activities were \$8.1 million for the year ended April 30, 2022, strongly attributable to the decrease in value of inventories as a result of increasing customer demand throughout the year.

-Cash used in investing activities was \$0.85 million, a decline of \$1.39 million from the prior year.
-The bulk of these expenditures fell into two categories:
+Cash used as a result of investing activities was \$2.1 million, \$1.2 million higher than in 2021.
+These expenditures fell into three categories:

-- Building (\$0.12 million): Included plant modernization and improvements in the Winnipeg and field operations processing plants to facilitate efficient plant usage. - Equipment, vessels and fresh fish delivery totes (\$0.56 million): Included investments for reliability, flexibility and capability improvements.
-Investments were made to enhance processing capabilities at the Winnipeg processing facility.
+- Building (\$0.25 million): Included plant modernization and improvements in the Winnipeg and field operations processing plants to facilitate efficient plant operations. - Equipment, vessels, and fresh fish delivery totes (\$1.81 million): Included investments for reliability, flexibility, and capability improvements.
+Key investments were made to enhance processing capabilities at the Winnipeg processing facility. - Intangible assets (\$0.04 million): Included costs for information systems software, including set-up and configuration costs.

-Cash flows used in financing activities was \$0.1 million for the year ended April 30, 2020.
-Repayment of the demand installment loan of \$0.8 million were mostly offset by increases in operating loans of \$0.7 million.
+Cash flows used in financing activities were \$14.4 million for the year ended April 30, 2022, reflecting the increase in loans payable.
+Repayment of \$0.93 million was made on the demand installment loan during the year.